 Comment

-• Originally posted by Heraclitus View Post
+Originally posted by Heraclitus View Posthttp://daviddfriedman.blogspot.com/2...blem-with.html

 This sudy has so many flaws if one wants to turn it into a "gay parents are better" proponent that I can't see how CNN could make such a big deal of it.

-Seriusly MSM sucks when it comes to science, even especially squishy science.
+Seriusly MSM sucks when it comes to science,evenespecially squishy science.

-“As a lifelong member of the Columbia Business School community, I adhere to the principles of truth, integrity, and respect.
+You'd think someone so renowned for posting hack science and then asking others to provide evidence against it would do the same himself when presented with such a situation.“As a lifelong member of the Columbia Business School community, I adhere to the principles of truth, integrity, and respect.
 I will not lie, cheat, steal, or tolerate those who do.”

 "Capitalism ho!"